Research

 Published Research

-Skade, L., Wenzel, M., & Koch, J. (in-press).
+Skade, L., Wenzel, M., & Koch, J. (2024).
 “Do as We Say and You’ll Be Successful”: Mundane Power in Corporate Entrepreneurship.
-Journal of Product Innovation Management.
-(VHB-JQ3 Ranking: A)
+Journal of Product Innovation Management (VHB-Rating 2024: A) – Download the paper here

 Abstract